Farezadesu/Farezadesu/README.md

-# Hi there, I'm Farezadesu! 👋
+# Hi there, I'm Fareza! 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with a keen interest in technology and programming.
 Here's a little bit about me: